Your Gift to the World

 It won’t be easy.

-It took me 40 years to figure this out for myself.
+It took me 39 years to figure this out for myself.

-But if you refuse to do the "bucketing work" of your soul... you’ll continue to remain stuck in the vortex that is your "toxic cycle."
+But if you refuse to do the "Bucketing Work" of your soul... you’ll continue to remain stuck in the vortex that is your "Toxic Cycle."

-And what I know to be true is... men pass their pain to their children.
+Men pass their pain to their children.
 And it's your responsibility to break the toxic cycle and heal the pain in the person who gave it to you.

 I'm pullin' for ya.